gutschke/mdnsreflect/mdnsreflect.8.md

 ### 2. Root Privileges (SO_BINDTODEVICE)

 To mitigate the cross-talk mentioned above, the daemon attempts to bind sockets strictly to the hardware device using the **SO\_BINDTODEVICE** socket option.

 This requires **root** privileges or the **CAP\_NET\_RAW** capability.
-If run as a standard user without capabilities, the daemon will warn about "Leakage" and fall back to the Aliasing strategy described above.
+If run as a standard user without capabilities, the daemon will warn about "leakage" and fall back to the aliasing strategy described above.

 <a name="3-zombie-records"></a>

 ### 3. Zombie Records

-If a service disappears abruptly, "Zombie" records (TTL=0) may linger in the cache.
+If a service disappears abruptly, "zombie" records (TTL=0) may linger in the cache.
 The daemon detects this state.
-If a conflict is caused by a Zombie record, the daemon waits 2.5 seconds for the internal cache cleaner to run, then retries the registration automatically.
+If a conflict is caused by a zombie record, the daemon waits 2.5 seconds for the internal cache cleaner to run, then retries the registration automatically.

 <a name="examples"></a>